Describe your movie data model

 Understanding requirements

-To draw a clear picture of your graph data model, consider the following questions:
+To understand your graph data model, consider the following questions:

 • What are the main node labels and relationship types in your data?